Take a moment to explore the benefits of Essential DPC, so you can decide whether or not we are the right choice for you.

 Is there a sign-up fee to join?

 There is no sign-up fee.
-Just sign-up for the monthly membership, enroll in the easy monthly, quarterly, semi-annual, or annual payment system and start accessing great care.
+Just sign-up for the monthly membership, enroll in our electronic payment system and start accessing great care.
 It’s that simple.
-We do require a 3-month minimum membership for new patients.

 Do you see patients of all ages?

 Yes!
 As Family Medicine doctors, we provide care for patients of all ages and stages from children to grandparents.

 Will I still benefit from a Direct Primary Care practice even if I don’t require frequent medical attention?

 Absolutely!
 One of the best aspects of a DPC clinic is the opportunity for prevention.
 Our goal is to prevent disease rather than react to disease.
 Screening and prevention are key components to long, healthy and vibrant lives.
 We can keep your health on track through lifestyle changes, specifically targeting diet, exercise, sleep hygiene and stress management.
 It is important to be proactive and create plans for staying healthy.
 Our members benefit from attentive care tailored to them.

 What if I decide to cancel my membership?

 We understand that your needs may change, and we want to help you through whatever transitions you're making.
 If you need to cancel, please provide a written notice to Essential DPC.